guingois/effilab-bonita/README.md

 client.logout
 ```

+## FAQ

+> I get a `Bonita::AuthError` inconsitently.

+Your first request probably make your Bonita crash and therefore unable to log back in again.

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/Pierre Deville/bonita.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.